-The College of Pharmacy, located on the comprehensive University of Oklahoma Health Sciences Center (OUHSC) campus in Oklahoma City, provides an environment of stimulating clinical training while forwarding our tradition of excellence.
+The University of Oklahoma Health Sciences Center (OUHSC) campus in Oklahoma City provides an environment of stimulating clinical training while forwarding our tradition of excellence.
 The College of Pharmacy and its affiliated institutions provide residency programs that meet the standards established by the American Society of Health-System Pharmacists (ASHP) Accreditation Services Division.
 The institutional oversight of residency programs and affairs at the OU College of Pharmacy is conducted through its Residency Review Committee (RRC).

 Some of the unique features of the OUHSC Residency Training Programs include:

 Resident Rounds is a weekly curriculum that addresses topics related to health systems management, research, teaching, poster presentations, interviewing, mentoring, and self-assessment, among others.
 In addition, residents gain experience in literature evaluation and clinical decision-making through presentations at journal clubs and of patient cases.
 Additionally, many sessions are reserved for activities to promote wellness throughout the residency year.

 Resident Research Committees

 A research committee is customized for each resident and includes the residency program director, an expert in the practice area in which research will be conducted, and an expert in study design, data analysis, and statistical methods.
 The committee supports the resident through each step of the process, providing the mentorship and resources necessary for a successful research experience.
 Residents also complete a research curriculum which includes OUHSC Institutional Review Board (IRB) certification for conducting human research and research training sessions in Resident Rounds.